-No. Provisions of BVB Corporate Governance Code Complies/ Does not comply or partially complies Additional information / Reason for non-compliance D.10.
+D.10.
 If a company supports various forms of artistic and cultural expression, sport activities, educational or scientific activities, and considers the resulting impact on the innovativeness and competitiveness of the company part of its business mission and development strategy, it should publish the policy guiding its activity in this area.

-Yes In 2019, the Group expanded its support to local communities and participated in a number of charity, social and cultural initiatives dedicated to promoting the preservation of traditions and participated in a number of charity, social and cultural initiatives, including the following: (a) CCF/HHC Moldova (a team of people working to give every child the opportunity to grow up in a loving family). (b) Hospice Angelus - a Medical-social Philanthropical Foundation "Angelus Moldova" is a home palliative care service. (c) Purcari Wine Run 2019: Purcari Wine Run is a unique trail race in Moldova, which passes through the vineyards of Chateau Purcari.
-The competition was held on August 24, 2019 and gathered both amateur and professional sportsmen for a race of 10 km.
-The Group plans to continue organizing a similar event each year.
-In addition, the Group is the main partner of USM-Bostavan, a volleyball club, both women and men volleyball teams, since 2010.
-The USM-Bostavan teams were Gold awarded at the volleyball championship of the Republic of Moldova in 2019 and Bronze at Balkan championship in Turkey.
+Yes In 2020, the Group expanded its support to local communities and participated in a number of charities, social and cultural initiatives dedicated to promoting the preservation of traditions and participated in a number of charities, social and cultural initiatives, including the following:

+(a) CCF/HHC Moldova (a team of people working to give every child the opportunity to grow up in a loving family).

+(b) Hospice Angelus: Medical-social Philanthropical Foundation "Angelus Moldova" is a nongovernmental, apolitical and non-profit organization which was founded and legally registered at the Ministry of Justice in 2000, with the purpose of creating a new system of medical and social assistance to incurable patients with cancer in advanced and terminal stages, as well as to their relatives.
+In 2001, "Angelus Moldova" HOSPICE established "Angelus Moldova" as inalienable part of the Foundation.
+HOSPICE "Angelus Moldova" is a home palliative care service.

+Despite pandemic, the Group continued to support various sports activities, being the General Sponsor to the Moldovan National Olympic Committee and the main partner of USM-Bostavan, a volleyball club, both women and men volleyball teams, since 2010.

 In 2020, following the outbreak of COVID-19 pandemic the Company decided to contribute MDL 1,000,000 (RON 250,000), supplemented by an extra MDL 1,000,000 (RON 250,000) donated personally by the Group founder, Mr. Victor Bostan, totaling MDL 2,000,000 (RON 500,000), towards a fund dedicated to combating COVID-19 in Moldova and Romania.

+In the spirit of solidarity and abiding by the Group's prudent and responsible approach towards managing the finances, the Purcari management team proactively accepted salary reductions in the range of 25% to 100% for up to 12 months.
+Those reductions went to supplement the donations and contributions towards fighting COVID-19 and were also meant to protect the jobs of fellow colleagues in lower salary bands.